 If you are hoping to live with less, then be honest about all the excess that you already have.

-Paper clutter can be one of the most overwhelming things to get rid of because somehow it just keep accumulating!
+Paper clutter can be one of the most overwhelming things to get rid of because somehow it just keeps accumulating!
+5 Step Method to Deal with Paper Clutter

 My best solution for this is to clear the clutter before it takes hold!